nautobot/nautobot-app-secrets-providers/README.md

 ### Dependencies

-For this plugin to operate you must install at least one of the dependent libraries required by the secrets providers.
+For this app to operate you must install at least one of the dependent libraries required by the secrets providers.

 **You must install the dependencies for at least one of the supported secrets providers or a `RuntimeError` will be raised.**

 #### AWS

 AWS Secrets Manager and Systems Manager Parameter Store are supported.
 Both providers require the `boto3` library.
-This can be easily installed along with the plugin using the following command:
+This can be easily installed along with the app using the following command:

 ```no-highlight
 pip install nautobot-secrets-providers[aws]